Variety pack

 Caturra

 Description: Bourbon mutation from Brazil, beans tend to be small.
+In Colombia, it is often confused with its descendant, castillo.

 Where it’s often found: Central and South America